Jumbax/BubbleSpace/README.md

 ### Properties:

-- HorizontalRaysDistance: The raycast width length
+- HorizontalRaysLength: The raycast width length
-- VerticalRaysDistance: The raycast height length
+- VerticalRaysLength: The raycast height length
 - DrawHorizontalRays: If true the component is drawing the horizontal raycast
 - DrawVerticalRays: If true the component is drawing the vertical raycast
 - DrawShape: If true the component is drawing the cone shape that represent the area